 In order to express strength speed effectively, repetition of pure force generation — in the form of absolute strength — is necessary.
 Developing motor control to express force effectively through a lower speed of movement, allows for the full expression of strength speed.

 The prerequisite to strength speed implementation is absolute strength.
-Two of the barriers to entry for clients being “able” to produce strength speed we use are:
+We use two tests to determine if a client is “able” to produce strength speed:

-If you’d like to learn how to incorporate strength speed work into your clients fitness programs, feel free to check out this free comprehensive download on strength speed contractions.
+If you’d like to learn how to incorporate strength speed work into your client’s fitness programs, download our free guide to Strength Speed and learn from concept rich exploration and sample programming.